dotnet/runtime/docs/design/specs/runtime-async.md

 Each of the above methods will have semantics analogous to the current AsyncTaskMethodBuilder.AwaitOnCompleted/AwaitUnsafeOnCompleted methods.
 After calling this method, in can be presumed that the task has completed.

+Only local variables which are "hoisted" may be used across suspension points.
+That is, only "hoisted" local variables will have their state preserved after returning from a suspension.
+On methods with the `localsinit` flag set, non-"hoisted" local variables will be initialized to their default value when resuming from suspension.
+Otherwise, these variables will have an undefined value.
+To identify "hoisted" local variables, they must have an optional custom modifier to the `System.Runtime.CompilerServices.HoistedLocal` class, which will be a new .NET runtime API.
+This custom modifier must be the last custom modifier on the variable.
+It is invalid for by-ref variables, or variables with a by-ref-like type, to be marked hoisted.
+Hoisted local variables are stored in managed memory and cannot be converted to unmanaged pointers without explicit pinning.

-Async methods have the following restrictions:
+Async methods have some temporary restrictions with may be lifted later:
+* The `tail` prefix is forbidden
 * Usage of the `localloc` instruction is forbidden
-* The `ldloca` and `ldarga` instructions are redefined to return managed pointers instead of pointers.
 * Pinning locals may not be created

-* The `tail` prefix is forbidden
+Other restrictions are likely to be permanent, including:

-Suspension points may not appear in exception handling blocks.
+* Suspension points may not appear in exception handling blocks.
+* By-ref variables and variables with by-ref-like type may not be used across suspension points

+To facilitate
 All async methods effectively have two entry points, or signatures.
 The first signature is the one present in the above code: a modreq before the return type.
 The second signature is a "Task-equivalent signature", described in further detail in [I.8.6.1.5 Method signatures].

 Async methods have a special calling convention and may not be called directly outside of other async methods.
 To call an async method from a sync method, callers must use the second "Task-equivalent signature".